 If this is the case we’ll write to you and explain why we’ve refused your application for CCC.
 Our letter will include an invoice for processing costs.

-If you believe this decision is wrong you can ask the Department of Building and Housing for a determination.
+If you believe this decision is wrong you can ask the Ministry of Business, Innovation and Employment for a determination.
 Determinations are legally binding decisions on disputes or questions about the rules that apply to buildings.
 To find out more about determinations, go to MBIE website.
 Check the ‘previous determinations’ on the website – some of them might be about situations like yours.
 A determination can be appealed to the District Court.